 - protocol-level compression---useful for all but the smallest responses, unless the file is already compressed, or unless sufficient compression is being performed on the underlying stream of packets

 - partial downloads and continuation (called "byte serving" or "range requests" in HTTP 1.1)---so if a connection fails during a large download then it doesn't have to be started again from the beginning

 - keep-alive and pipelining---useful when many small requests will be made in a short time (although browser support for pipelining was patchy before HTTP2 over TLS, but keep-alive still helped)

 - expiry and caching information---so browsers often won't need to re-fetch something a second time.
-My old Web Access Gateway's CJK image server absolutely depended on this for its apparent speed; if I'd used HTTP/0.9 or Gopher to serve those images, the user experience would have been slower despite there being fewer bytes per response.
+My old Web Access Gateway's image server for CJK characters absolutely depended on this for its apparent speed: if I'd used HTTP/0.9 or Gopher to serve those images, the user experience would have been slower despite there being fewer bytes per response.

 So the actual traffic-saving advantage of headerless protocols exists only for a one-off access to a single and very small file.

 Headerless responses do not require GopherIf you do need one-off access to a single very small file and would genuinely benefit from a headerless response, this can also be obtained using:

 - the original "HTTP/0.9", which pre-dates Gopher and costs just 4 extra bytes---less if Gopher's oft-omitted terminating full-stop line is counted against it

 - HTTP/0.9 continued to be supported by most HTTP servers in subsequent years, so if you ran a standard HTTP server (and hadn't set it to rely on a "virtual hosts" configuration or insist on HTTPS) then you could obtain headerless responses from it, without having to either run an additional server or restrict your choice of HTTP server to one that can also handle Gopher requests.